 Watch related videos

-You can watch a great series of videos of young people who are working in jobs that use science on the BBC Bitesize website.
+You can watch videos of people who are working in or studying physics on Careerpilot Video Stories.

 Do a free, short, online course to find out more about working in Physics (looks great on your CV too!)